List of V-2 test launches: Operation Backfire launches near Cuxhaven

-Under Operation Backfire, the British collected together and assembled a small number of V-2s to be fired for demonstration purposes.
+For Operation Backfire, the British collected from Mittlwerk and areas under British control sufficient parts to assemble a small number of V-2s to be launched by German personnel so Allies could learn of the handling and launching of the rockets.
+The final launch was a demonstration for representatives of the United States, USSR, France, and the press.

 Launches of captured V-2 rockets in the United States after 1945

-The Upper Atmosphere Research Panel conducted experiments on US flights of V-2s.
+The Upper Atmosphere Research Panel performed experiments on US flights of V-2s.

-Launches of V2 by Soviet Union
+Launches of V2 by the Soviet Union

-The USSR captured the V-2 production centre at Nordhausen and assembled their own V-2s.
-Subsequently, they moved the equipment to the USSR and developed their own copy, the R-1.
+The USSR captured the V-2 production facility at Nordhausen and assembled their own V-2s.
+Subsequently, they moved the equipment to the USSR and developed their own copy, the missile R-1.